 As per the table, the Wattages of whole house fans range from 70 to 1147.
 However, the most popular choices are between 2000 to 5000 CFM, and so it is safe to assume that the energy consumption of whole house fans ranges from 200 to 650 Watts.

 How to reduce the energy consumption of whole house fans?

 Having proper attic ventilation is very important for the efficient working of whole house fans.
-A thumb of rule is to leave 1 sq.ft of attic vetilation for every 750 CFM of the attic fan.
-This ofcourse means that the air should be able to flow through the vent without obstructions.
-The presence of nets and grills will obstruct air flow to some good extend.
-So in this case the required attic ventilation area is 25 to 50% more of what is mentioned above.
+A thumb rule is to leave 1 sq.ft of attic ventilation for every 750 CFM of the attic fan.
+This of course means that the air should be able to flow through the vent without obstructions.
+The presence of nets and grills will obstruct airflow to some good extent.
+So in this case the required attic ventilation area is 25 to 50% more than what is mentioned above.

 Open enough windows and doors

 Since whole house fans draw air from the outside it is important to keep some windows open during their operation.
-The suction power of these fans are so huge that they can create a negative pressure in the house.
+The suction power of these fans is so huge that they can create a negative pressure in the house.
 Keeping two or three windows open will make sure that the fan is able to draw in enough fresh air from the outside.
-Failure to draw air wil increase the load on the motor which will lead to more energy consumption and may be damage to the fan.
+Failure to draw air will increase the load on the motor which will lead to more energy consumption and maybe damage the fan.

 Install the fan in a central position

-Whole house fans should be installed at a location which make them easy to draw air from all the rooms.
-The purpose of using a whole house fan is to cool the house by providing a cool air flow.
-If the fan is located very far from some rooms or at a corner of the house then it will have to work longer to cool the living spaces.
+Whole house fans should be installed at a location that makes them easy to draw air from all the rooms.
+The purpose of using a whole house fan is to cool the house by providing a cool airflow.
+If the fan is located very far from some rooms or in a corner of the house then it will have to work longer to cool the living spaces.
 This will mean more energy consumption.
-So to keep energy consumption to the minimum whole house fans should be installed at a centrak, open location of the house.
+So to keep energy consumption to the minimum whole house fans should be installed at a central, open location of the house.